Gary Sturgess: Career

 He retired from public administration in late 1992, six months after the resignation of Greiner as Premier.
 From 1993 to 2000, Sturgess chaired a series of government inquiries - into business regulation, the governance of the Great Barrier Reef Marine Park Authority, the financial management of the Australian Federal Police and the rationalisation of Australia's border controls, among other issues.

 He also served on a number of public, private and not-for-profit boards, including the Australian Constitutional Centenary Foundation, the NSW Police Board and spent seven years as a non-executive director of the Serco Group PLC, a FTSE-100 public service company operating in Europe, North America and Asia-Pacific.

-In 2000, Sturgess relocated to London, where he joined Serco as Adviser to the Board and then from January 2003, as Executive Director of the Serco Institute, whose purpose is "to foster the development of sustainable public service markets through an outward-facing programme of research and communication".
+In 2000, Sturgess relocated to London, where he joined Serco as Adviser to the Board and then from January 2003, as Executive Director of the Serco Institute, an externally-facing thinktank whose purpose was "to foster the development of sustainable public service markets through an outward-facing programme of research and communication".
 In that capacity, he played a leading role in the establishment of the Public Services Strategy Board, the UK's first industry association representing the public service industry, underneath the umbrella of the Confederation of British Industry.
-He continued to serve as adviser to the Public Services Strategy Board until 2011.
+He continued to serve as adviser to the Public Services Strategy Board until he left the UK in 2011.

+During the Blair years, Sturgess was a member of a number of advisory boards and government taskforces on the UK public services sector.

-He resigned from the Serco Institute in April 2011 and returned to Australia to take up the New South Wales Premier's ANZSOG Chair in Public Service Delivery at the University of New South Wales, a research position based in the government precinct in Sydney and studying the challenges involved in front-line service delivery.
-In 2014, he was also appointed as Professor of Public Service Innovation at Griffith University in Brisbane, Australia.
+He resigned from the Serco Institute in April 2011 and returned to Australia to take up the New South Wales Premier's ANZSOG Chair in Public Service Delivery at the University of New South Wales, a research position based in the government precinct in Sydney studying the challenges involved in front-line service delivery.
+In 2014, he was also appointed as Professor of Public Service Innovation at Griffith University in Brisbane, Australia, formalising a long-standing relationship with the university.

-In 2015, he was appointed by the NSW government to chair an inquiry into 'point-to-point transportation', which resulted in the legalisation of ride-sharing and a substantial reconstruction of the regulations governing the taxi industry to enable them to compete.
+Sturgess was appointed by the NSW government in 2015 to chair an inquiry into 'point-to-point transportation', which resulted in the legalisation of ride-sharing and a substantial reconstruction of the regulations governing the taxi industry to enable them to compete.